pearcej/cpp4python/_sources/Turtles/pattern_application.rst

 You must create a similar image with the following criteria:

-- There must be more than four edges per shape
+- There must not be four edges in your chosen shape, but 3 or 5+ is fine.
 - There must be no more than two colors for the shapes in the image.

 .. activecode:: cturtle_practical_prompt